 Tunnel transport MTU 1476 bytes

-If show interface Tunnel0 says "up / up" and the ping across the overlay works, you have a tunnel. tunnel transport MTU 1476 is Cisco doing the math: 1500 underlay minus 24 GRE+IP overhead.
-Note that line-protocol-up does not actually mean the remote end is reachable.
-A GRE tunnel will show up / up as long as the underlay route to the destination is reachable, even if the remote router is offline.
+State change to up : May 11 2026 06:32:49The output is from the PingLabz GRE Reference Lab where R1's Tunnel0 is sourced from Loopback0 (10.255.0.1) and destined for R3's Loopback0 (10.255.0.3).
+The Tunnel source 10.255.0.1 (Loopback0) line is the production-style flavour - sourcing from a loopback rather than a physical interface means the tunnel survives any single underlay interface failure as long as the underlay routes to that loopback.
+Tunnel transport MTU 1476 is Cisco doing the math: 1500 underlay minus 24 GRE+IP overhead.
+Tunnel linestate evaluation up is the modern IOS XE per-tunnel state tracker confirming the destination is reachable and the tunnel is forwarding.
+Note that line-protocol-up does not actually mean the remote end is processing traffic - a GRE tunnel will show up / up as long as the underlay route to the destination is reachable, even if the remote router is offline.
 That is exactly the problem keepalives were invented to solve.
 Full lab walkthrough at GRE Tunnel Configuration: Step-by-Step Cisco IOS-XE Lab.

 Routing Over GRE